Facing jihadist attack, Syrian rebels join bigger faction

 - Posted 26 Jan 2017 15:30

-BEIRUT: The major Syrian Islamist rebel group Ahrar al-Sham said on Thursday that six other rebel factions had merged with it in northwestern Syria, in response to a major assault on these factions by a powerful jihadist group.
+BEIRUT: Syrian Islamist rebel group Ahrar al-Sham said on Thursday six other rebel factions had joined its ranks in northwestern Syria in order to fend off a major assault by a powerful jihadist group.

-Jabhat Fateh al-Sham, formerly allied with al Qaeda as the Nusra Front, launched the attack on a number of Free Syrian Army groups this week, accusing them of conspiring against it at peace talks in Kazakhstan this week.
+The hardline Jabhat Fateh al-Sham, once allied with al Qaeda and formerly known as the Nusra Front, attacked Free Syrian Army (FSA) groups west of Aleppo this week, accusing them of conspiring against it at peace talks in Kazakhstan this week.

-Ahrar al-Sham, a conservative Sunni Islamist group, has sided with the FSA groups, saying Fateh al-Sham had rejected mediation attempts.
-The Ahrar statement said that any attack on members of the movement was tantamount to a "declaration of war", and it would not hesitate to confront it.
+Ahrar al-Sham, which presents itself as a mainstream Sunni Islamist group, sided with the FSA groups and said Fateh al-Sham had rejected mediation attempts.
+The Ahrar statement said that any attack on its members of was tantamount to a "declaration of war", and it would not hesitate to confront it.

 - Reuters